retresco/acspec/README.md

 # Define schematics models by dicts and YAML

-Acspec (active spec) allows you to specify your schematics models with python dicts or YAML files.
+Acspec allows you to specify your schematics models with python dicts or YAML files.